alex-higham/Minecraft-server-project/README.md

 terraform validate
 terraform apply
 ```
+After the last command is ran, Terraform will ask if you want to run the script.
+Type yes and enter to start the build.
 #### Step 5

 Wait until the script finishes.
 It might take a while for it to complete.
 If the additional variables are set correctly, then the script should output the IP address and port number needed to connect to the server via the Minecraft client.
 It will also output the necessary ssh command to connect to the server to verify the install and make any other changes to the server setup.